ory/hydra/docs/how-to/production.md

 You may also choose to set Hydra to HTTPS mode without actually accepting TLS connections.
 In that case, all Hydra URLs are prefixed with `https://`, but the server is actually accepting http.
 This makes sense if you don't want last mile security using TLS, and trust your network to properly handle internal traffic.
-To use this setting, check the setting `HTTPS_ALLOW_TERMINATION_FROM` in `hydra help host`.
+To use this setting, check for `HTTPS_ALLOW_TERMINATION_FROM` in `hydra help host`.

-Be aware that you will have no way of connecting to ORY Hydra except if the origin is the trusted IP addresses provided in the `HTTPS_ALLOW_TERMINATION_FROM` environment variable.

-Using this setting, ORY Hydra does not open up a port for TLS communication.
+With TLS termination enabled, ORY Hydra discards all requests unless:
+* The request is coming from a trusted IP address set by `HTTPS_ALLOW_TERMINATION_FROM` and the header `X-Forwarded-Proto` is set to `https`.
+* The request goes to `/health/status` which does not require TLS termination and that is used to check the health of an instance.

 ### Routing